song88180/Effective_fitness/README.md

 ### 1\_Introductory\_example.ipynb

-This notebook contains scripts to generate an example where fluctuating selection generated a strongly deleterious genometric mean fitness $f_G$ ("strongly" means the selection coefficient $|s| > \frac{1}{N_e}$ in a haploid population).
+This notebook contains scripts to generate an example where fluctuating selection generated a strongly deleterious geometric mean fitness $f_G$ ("strongly" means the selection coefficient $|s| > \frac{1}{N_e}$ in a haploid population).
 The example is used in **Figure 1** of the paper.